 During this meeting, Scouts continue to plan the Expo, plan a Movie Night for this weekend, and continue planning a camping trip.
+They continue planning Educator Night.

 Friendship Activities (Approximately 5-10 minutes)

 The purpose of the friendship portion of the meeting should be explained to Scouts.